What is ETL?

 Enterprise & Legacy ETL Tools

 • Ab Initio - Enterprise-grade platform for large-scale data integration.
-Strong in financial services and manufacturing
+Strong in financial services, telco, and manufacturing (see full product suite below)

 • Datastage - IBM’s flagship ETL tool with robust enterprise features and governance capabilities